June 3, 2026

-- Starting May 13: The address https://moodle.lsu.edu (opens in new tab) will still be available for accessing course data, but NO EDITS TO ANY COURSES WILL BE SAVED AT THIS ADDRESS (outside of live 2026 Summer term courses) through August.
+- After the outage, the address https://moodle.lsu.edu (opens in new tab) will be fully available, but NO EDITS TO ANY COURSES WILL BE SAVED AT THIS ADDRESS (outside of live 2026 Summer and Spring term courses) through August.

-- For approximately one week, from May 13–May 20, all course data at moodle.lsu.edu will be transferred to a temporary address, https://moodle4.lsu.edu (opens in new tab) .
-Unless you are teaching a 2026 Summer course, please refrain from making changes during this week.
+- For approximately one week, starting May 20, all course data at moodle.lsu.edu will be transferred to our new hosting provider at a temporary address, https://moodle4.lsu.edu (opens in new tab) .
+Unless identified above, please refrain from making changes to your courses until we have announced the availability of moodle4.lsu.edu.

-- After May 20, when all courses have been moved to moodle4.lsu.edu, please make any changes to courses (outside of 2026 Summer courses) there.
+- After moodle4.lsu.edu is available and all course data has been transferred, please make any changes to courses there, except for 2026 Summer courses.
 Please note that LTI external tools may not work at this address.

-- In mid-August, following the maintenance period, you can return to using the address moodle.lsu.edu as normal.
+- In mid-August, following the end of the summer term, we will announce that you can return to using moodle.lsu.edu as normal, which will conclude our maintenance period.
 You will no longer need to navigate to moodle4.lsu.edu to work in your Moodle courses, and all changes will once again be saved.
-The address https://moodle4.lsu.edu (opens in new tab) will redirect to https://moodle.lsu.edu (opens in new tab) at this time.
+At that time, the address https://moodle4.lsu.edu (opens in new tab) will redirect to https://moodle.lsu.edu (opens in new tab) at this time.

 - During the maintenance period, the Moodle front page at moodle.lsu.edu will look different and direct users to the appropriate web address.

-If substantial changes are inadvertently made at moodle.lsu.edu during the maintenance period (May 13 to mid-August) to non-2026 Summer courses, please contact the Faculty Technology Center (opens in new tab) to see if the course can be backed up and restored on the new Moodle server (moodle4.lsu.edu) so that further changes are saved.
+If substantial changes are inadvertently made at moodle.lsu.edu during the maintenance period, from May 20 to mid-August, to non-2026 Summer courses, please contact the Faculty Technology Center (opens in new tab) to see if the course can be backed up and restored on the new Moodle server (moodle4.lsu.edu) so that further changes are saved.
 However, please be advised that it may not be possible to back up and restore courses with a course file size greater than 500MB (100%).
 To ensure that your changes are retained, please take care to make all changes to non-summer 2026 courses on moodle4.lsu.edu during the maintenance period.

 To prepare for this maintenance period, we advise the following: